DETAILED ACTION

 a radiofrequency generator (not shown) connectable to the perforation device to supply radiofrequency energy to the radiofrequency electrode (pa.
 0044, 0062).

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have incorporated a puncture device and an RF generator for the purpose of performing ablation and mapping procedures on tissue in order to treat certain cardiac conditions (Davies, pa.
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have incorporated the radiofrequency generator of Davies and to have substituted the medical device received within the lumen of Lim with the puncture device, including the heat-generating radiofrequency electrode, taught by Lim for the purpose of performing ablation and mapping procedures on tissue in order to treat cardiac conditions (Davies, pa.
 0004).

 However, Lim/Davies combination do not teach wherein the radiopaque section comprises the third polymer filled with radiopaque filler.